margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for power lines
 * Grateful for the man sitting outside the Post Office
 * Grateful for the man sitting outside his home on runs when in Downtown
+* Grateful for the light in the darkness at the candlelight choral concert

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.